top of page

 Audience This document is intended for out of home operator teams, technical staff, and security professionals.

-Data Sources There are various automotive and real estate data systems in use that are designed to tie inventory into CRM, Invoicing, Billing, Contract and Online Marketing systems.
+Data Sources There are various eCommerce, automotive and real estate data systems in use that are designed to tie inventory into CRM, Invoicing, Billing, Contract and Online Marketing systems.
 Lucit has built connectivity to a large number of these data providers in order to retrieve data and photos in real-time from the middleware that acts as a conduit from the local inventory system out to the internet.
-We interface with infrastructure that was initially built for another purpose which was to post vehicles and homes to online marketplaces such as Autotrader, Car Gurus, Zillow, Realtor.com, etc. In addition to the data-fed content, users have the ability to modify the content (Photos, Text) from within the Lucit App.
+For some types of inventory, we interface with infrastructure that was initially built for another purpose which was to post vehicles and homes to online marketplaces such as Autotrader, Car Gurus, Zillow, Realtor.com, etc. In addition to the data-fed content, users have the ability to modify the content (Photos, Text) from within the Lucit App.

 Data Flow Data flows from within the local entity in a process that looks something like this (using Automotive as an example)